-Police investigating ‘hidden camera’ in bathroom on board American Airlines flight
+Flight attendant removed from plane after teen discovered ‘hidden camera’

 A passenger on board the flight told Boston 25 that a teenage girl was stopped from entering the bathroom by a male flight attendant who said he needed to wash his hands.

-The teenager then used the bathroom after the flight attendant before the girl’s mother was then seen stopping other passengers from using the bathroom.
+The teenager then used the bathroom after the flight attendant before the girl’s mother was seen stopping other passengers from using the bathroom.

-The girl’s mother allegedly warned other passengers there was a hidden camera inside the bathroom, Boston 25 reported.
+The girl’s mother allegedly warned another passenger there was a hidden camera inside the bathroom, Boston 25 reported.

+An unnamed passenger told Boston 25: “The mom stopped that passenger from going to the bathroom and said ‘Wait, don’t go in there.’”

 Massachusetts State Police said officers met the plane when it landed at Boston Logan International Airport at around 10am and initiated an investigation.